macd2point0/MMM-CloneWarsQuotes/README.md

 - MMM-CloneWarsQuotes Screenshot
 ![Quotes Screenshot](screenshot.png)

-## Using the module
+## Using the module (default settings)

-To use this module, add it to the modules array in the `config/config.js` file in the ~/MagicMirror directory
+To use this module, add it to the modules array in the `config/config.js` file in the `~/MagicMirror` directory
 ````javascript
 modules: [
 	 {